OceanLabs/iOS-Print-SDK/Kite-SDK/docs/create_print_jobs.md

-Creating a Print Order
+Creating Print Jobs
 ==============

-If you don't want to use the checkout experience included with the Print SDK (i.e. the [Kite Print Shop Experience](print_shop.md)) then you need to explicitly create a print order.
+If you don't want to use the print shop experience included with the Print SDK (i.e. the [Kite Print Shop Experience](print_shop.md)) then you need to explicitly create a print job.

-This tutorial covers creating a print order to be submitted for printing and posting.
+This tutorial covers creating a print job to be submitted for printing and posting.

 _If you haven't already, see the [README](../../README.md) for an initial overview and instructions for adding the SDK to your project._